Modern Slavery Act and Human Trafficking Statement

 Embedding ESG considerations into investment decisions

-The Firm maintains an environmental, social, and governance (ESG) Policy demonstrating its commitment to investing responsibly, operating business with integrity, supporting environmental responsibility, and building a diverse and inclusive workplace where our employees can thrive.
-Given that ESG is a top Firm priority, the Office of the Chairman, the Firm’s most senior leaders, has ultimate governance over firmwide ESG matters and is responsible for establishing key strategic initiatives for the ESG Committee.
-The ESG Committee in turn has responsibility for translating the firmwide ESG initiatives into a formal ESG Policy, which is reviewed and updated annually and serves as a guide for activities and integration across the various business lines, including the Corporate Social Responsibility Team and Diversity, Equity, and Inclusion Committee.
-Other members of the ESG Committee include the Chief Investment Officer (CIO), senior investment professionals representing each asset class, and other key leaders.
+Given that ESG and Impact are a top firm priority, the Office of the Chairman, the firm’s most senior leaders, has ultimate governance over firmwide ESG and Impact matters and is responsible for establishing key strategic initiatives for the ESG & Impact Committee and GCM Grosvenor’s Sustainability team.
+The ESG Committee in turn has responsibility for translating the firmwide ESG initiatives into a formal ESG Policy, which is reviewed and, if necessary, updated annually and serves as a guide for activities and integration across the various business lines.
+The ESG & Impact Committee includes our Managing Director of Sustainability, select members of the office of the Chairman, our Chief Investment Officer and Chief Risk Officer and senior investment professionals representing each asset class.

 We also share knowledge among industry colleagues and employees.
 We have educated clients on responsible investing and discussed with investment managers and industry peers how to become PRI signatories.
 We have also spoken at, or participated in, conferences to promote responsible investing.